Accounting · London

 Exactly what you get

 You get accounting software that models the specialized part of your London books: insurance reserving, restricted-fund grant accounting for research tied to Western or Lawson, or multi-entity manufacturing cost allocation.
 It generates audit- and funder-ready reports directly, integrates with your ERP, banking, and payroll, and keeps financial data on Canadian infrastructure with a full audit trail.
 The real numbers leave the spreadsheet and live in the ledger.
-Pair it with ERP software development and business intelligence dashboards for reporting.
+Pair it with ERP software development and business intelligence (BI) dashboards for reporting.

 How to choose a developer in London